open-keychain/open-keychain/OpenKeychain/src/main/res/raw-it/help_changelog.md

 ## 3.1.1

   * Fix key export to files (they were written partially)
-  * Fix crash on Android 2.3
+  * Risolto un crash in Android 2.3

 ## 3.1